JaroslavTulach/codeonline/README.md

 ```

 The `exec:exec` command launches the project in JavaFX WebView emulator mode
 suitable for debugging Java code in the selected JDK.
-Use:
+Use...

 ```bash
 codeonline$ mvn -f client-desktop/ -Pdesktop exec:exec \
   -Dexec.debug.arg=-agentlib:jdwp=transport=dt_socket,server=y,address=5005,suspend=y
 ```

+...and connect your IDE to the `5005` port to track behavior of codeonline.